Investment in Uruguay

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer prices increased 0.55% from the previous month in July, accelerating from June's 0.02% increase.
+Consumer prices dropped 0.19% from the previous month in December, swinging from November's 0.28% increase.